 Be sure to have your Patient Security Code, which is listed in the first few pages of the “Welcome to Community Hospice & Palliative Care” booklet you received from your nurse.

-You will be assigned a primary registered nurse, who is responsible for managing your individualized plan of care and your care team.
+You will be assigned a nurse case manager, who is responsible for managing your individualized plan of care and your care team.
 They will provide skilled nursing care, working closely with you and our medical staff to manage your pain and symptoms, and inform and support your loved ones.

 Psychosocial professionals will care for you and your loved ones’ emotional and grief needs throughout all stages of the illness.
 They also will provide counseling, assist with financial concerns, advance care planning, caregiving arrangements, make referrals to other community agencies as needed and/or just be there to listen.

 Our hospice aides are certified professionals and have specialized training in end-of-life care.
 They can provide added comfort by assisting with personal care needs, including bathing, hair care, shaving, skin care, feeding and changing bed linens.

 Our chaplains are available to provide spiritual support, connect with your faith community, and take a non-denominational approach without imposing their own personal religious beliefs on those they support.

 Community Hospice & Palliative Care offers an accredited Clinical Pastoral Education (CPE) Program.
 Learn more about the program and how to apply.